 NJ lawmakers unveil legislation legalizing marijuana

 TRENTON, N.J.
-(AP) — New Jersey lawmakers have unveiled their latest proposal to legalize recreational marijuana for people 21 and over.
+(AP) — New Jersey lawmakers on Wednesday unveiled their latest proposal to legalize recreational marijuana for people 21 and over.

-A joint Democrat-led Assembly and Senate committee is expected to discuss the package of measures Monday.
+A joint Democrat-led Assembly and Senate committee is expected to discuss the measures Monday.

-That rate includes the 6.625 percent sales tax.
-The draft also permits local governments to apply up to a 2 percent tax on cannabis.
+The 12 percent rate includes the 6.625 percent sales tax, according to the draft released Wednesday.
+The proposal also permits local governments to apply up to a 2 percent tax on cannabis.

 The legislation calls for expediting expungements for people with marijuana-related criminal backgrounds.

-Democratic Gov. Phil Murphy supports legalization.
-But his office didn’t respond to the new legislation Wednesday.
+Murphy supports legalization, but his office didn’t respond to the new legislation Wednesday.

 His office had earlier said the tax rates could be negotiated but also cited the regulatory commission as a sticking point.